wp-plugins/bulletproof-security/readme.txt

 * Email Alerting Options: User Account is locked out|An Administrator Logs in|An Administrator Logs in and when a User Account is locked out|Any User logs in and when a User Account is locked out|Do Not Send Email Alerts
 * Login Security Additional Options: Max Login Attempts|Automatic Lockout Time|Manual Lockout Time|Max DB Rows To Show|Turn On|Turn Off
 * Login Security Stealth Mode: Standard WP Error Messages or Generic Error Messages.
+* Login Security Attempts Remaining: Display a "Login Attempts Remaining X" message when an incorrect password is entered.
 * Login Security Stealth Mode: Enable or Disable Login Password Reset capability and links.
 * Dynamic DB Form: Lock|Unlock|Delete
 * Enhanced Search: Allows you to search all of the Login Security database rows/Fields